De Groenplaats: Statue of Peter Paul Rubens

 On January 7, 1835, king Leopold the first, of the brand new nation of Belgium, signed a decree to honour the memory “of the Belgians who had made a contribution to the glory of their homeland”.
 The first person to qualify for this honour, as you would have guessed, was Peter Paul Rubens.
 His monument was originally intended to stand on the bank of the river Scheldt as a greeting for visitors.
 At that time, the 1840’s, such visitors arrived in Antwerp mainly by ship.

-Hi there, visitors.
-My name is Pietro Pauolo Rubens.
-Today, I’ll take you on a walk through my city.
+My name is Pietro Pauolo Rubens and today, I’ll take you on a walk through my city.

 Antwerp is my city indeed.
 Here, I spent most of my life, got my education and built up my name and reputation.
 It’s a certainty that I was born in 1577.
-But both the exact date and place of birth have long been the subject of debate.both the exact date and place of my birth have long been in dispute.
+But both the exact date and place of birth have long been the subject of debate.

 It has been assumed that I was born in Siegen, Germany.
 But these days, more and more arguments seem to indicate that I was born in this very city of Antwerp.